0exp/redis_queued_locks/README.md

   #   - `:wait_for_lock` - (default) - work in classic way (with timeouts, retry delays, retry limits, etc - in classic way :));
   #   - `:dead_locking` - fail with deadlock exception;
   # - Can be customized in methods via `:conflict_strategy` attribute (see method signatures of #lock and #lock! methods);
+  # - See "Dead locks and Reentrant Locks" documentation section in REDME.md for details;
   config.default_conflict_strategy = :wait_for_lock

   # (default: 100)